Bukk94/CoubDownloader/README.md

 Downloader in python was written by [artemtar](https://github.com/artemtar/CoubDownloader).
 I forked his repo and made several adjustments to avoid common formatting issues and other minor problems.

-## Known problems
-* Error in the download process will crash whole program

 ## Troubleshooting
 * **Problem**: Program closes right after opening